-By what authority do you or your Christian pastor perform Gospel ordinances, such as baptizing new believers or laying hands on someone to receive the Holy Spirit?
-Mormons often challenge Christians with this question because they believe that Gospel “authority” was lost when the Apostles died and that it had to be “restored” through their Prophet Joseph Smith.
+By what authority do you or your Christian pastor perform gospel ordinances, such as baptizing new believers or laying hands on someone to receive the Holy Spirit?
+Mormons often challenge Christians with this question because they believe that gospel “authority” was lost when the apostles died and that it had to be “restored” through their Prophet Joseph Smith.
 But what does the Bible say?

-In Matthew chapter 28, Jesus told His followers: “All authority in heaven and on earth has been given to me.
-Therefore go and make disciples of all nations, baptizing them… And surely I am with you always, to the very end of the age.”
+In Matthew 28:18-20, Jesus told His followers, “All authority in heaven and on earth has been given to me.
+Therefore go and make disciples of all nations, baptizing them… .
+And surely I am with you always, to the very end of the age.”
 (NIV)

-This is why the “authority” to carry out Gospel ordinances that Jesus transferred directly to the Apostles, was no longer limited to them, and as a result, that authority was never lost when they died.
-Indeed, we can be confident that Jesus fulfilled His promise to us when he said that He would build His Church and the “Gates of hell shall not prevail against it.”
-(Matthew 16:18)
+This is why the “authority” to carry out gospel ordinances that Jesus transferred directly to the apostles, was no longer limited to them, and as a result, that authority was never lost when they died.
+Indeed, we can be confident that Jesus fulfilled His promise to us when he said that He would build His church and “the gates of hell shall not prevail against it” (Matthew 16:18).

 FOR MORE INFORMATION SEE:

-NOTE: Background Instrumental Music is by audionautix.com.
+NOTE: Background Instrumental Music is by Jason [email protected].